Self-directed support

 • Option 4 – You choose a mixture of the above three options.

-Step 5 – Agree the final plan
+Step 5 – Agree on the final plan

 Step 6 – Support